 Cartoonist Jeff Bell came to The Learning Connexion after 10 years in journalism and communications.
-He’d always been interested in editorial cartooning, but never committed to it.
-After completing a Diploma in Creativity, he’s now drawing a weekly cartoon for Stuff.co.nz.
+After completing a Diploma in Creativity, he’s now drawing weekly cartoons for Stuff.co.nz and in 2022 was awarded Cartoonist of the Year at the Voyager Media Awards.
 We spoke to Jeff about his work as an editorial cartoonist, and how The Learning Connexion gave him the confidence to realise his dream.

 Hi Jeff.
 You enrolled at The Learning Connexion in 2017.
 What brought about that decision?

 I wasn’t satisfied with my career, and wanted to have a real crack at being a cartoonist.
 I’d got to a point where I was really determined to make a go for it.
 I’d never studied art before, so it was a big leap.

 Do you think it was a good decision?

 It was undoubtedly one of the best decisions I’ve ever made.
 Within a few weeks of finishing my Diploma I was drawing a weekly cartoon for the Dominion Post, The Press and all the other Stuff.co.nz newspapers around New Zealand.
 It was my dream job.

 The Learning Connexion helped me upskill in areas I needed improvement, like drawing anatomy and painting backgrounds.
 But it also gave me the confidence to finally believe that I could be a cartoonist.
 I started approaching editors again – and this time it worked.